ECL movement as on 31st March 2024 and 31st March 2025

 2) Ensure sound credit approval process

-The Company's Target Operating Model (TOM) primarily comprises of Hub and Spoc structure, advanced technology platform, experienced and specialized professionals and mark to market policies and products.
+The Company's Target Operating Model (TOM) primarily comprises of Hub and Spoc structure, advanced technology platform, experienced and specialised professionals and mark to market policies and products.
 The Company's TOM allows to manage various type of risks in a better manner which in turn helps building a robust portfolio.

 The Company has clear segregation of duties between transaction originators in the business function and approvers in the credit risk function.
 Spoc or branch act as the primary point of sale, undertake loan originations, collection, deposit sourcing and customer service.
 Hubs perform functions, such as loan processing, credit appraisal and monitoring through subject matter experts comprising team of underwriters, fraud control unit, legal counsels, and technical evaluators.